 With so many connection points that need to be made when it comes to federal healthcare programs, keeping up with many sources of information and organizational compliance tasks can be overwhelming.
 Further, most of these databases do not contain the same information or report at different times.
 We’ve made it our mission to step into the data gaps and build some common ground.

-Our team has built a collection of automated solutions to help address these data concerns as they pertain to monitoring provider credentials, sanctions screening, provider eligibility, vendor engagement, MA ownership, and management attestation, and more.
+Our team has built a collection of automated solutions to help address these data concerns as they pertain to monitoring provider credentials, sanctions screening, provider eligibility, vendor engagement, MA ownership, management attestation, and more.
 Our goal is to help partner with healthcare organizations to include and support the best providers to deliver excellent patient care and pharmaceutical services.

 Because pharmacy networks and retail locations are engaging in more points of care, we’ve recognized new opportunities and urgency in mitigating risk for hiring and managing clinical staff, and ensuring no false claims are submitted from these organizations.